 Also known as free chlorine.
 It is formed when Sodium Hypochlorite, Calcium Hypochlorite, Dichlor, or Trichlor are mixed with water and dissociate.
 This is the main pool water disinfectant.

 Free chlorine acts as a sanitizer killing potentially harmful bacteria and micro-organisms.

 Useful amounts of free chlorine can only be obtained if the pH is within certain limits, or if the stabiliser level is not too high.

 Alkalinity 40 - 80 ppm Fibreglass; 80 – 120 ppm Vinyl, Painted; 150 - 200 ppm Plaster

 Closely related to pH, but the two must not be confused.
 Total alkalinity is a measure of the amount of alkaline materials in the water.
 This alkalinity will usually be present as bicarbonates.

 The relevance to pH is that the amount of alkalinity in the water will determine how easy it is for changes in pH to occur.

 Stabiliser 30 – 50 ppm

-Low levels of stabiliser are beneficial because they prevent wastage of free chlorine by the ulta violet waves in sunlight.
-High levels are a disadvantage because they inhibit free chlorine killing micro-organisms.
+Low levels of stabiliser are beneficial because they prevent wastage of free chlorine by the ultra violet waves in sunlight.
+High levels are a disadvantage because they inhibit freel chlorine killing micro-organisms.

 Recommendations, suggestions or statements made are intended for the assistance of our customers.
 They are based upon our experience and judgement but must not be regarded as amounting to a legal warranty or as involving any liability on our part and must be read in conjunction with and subject to our conditions of sale.